MicrosoftDocs/WindowsCommunityToolkitDocs/docs/extensions/TextBoxExtensions.md

 1) Variable: which the user can change like `a,9,*`
 2) Fixed: which the user can't change and it is any non variable character (eg. the `-` in the first example)

 Variable characters a represented to end user in form of placeholder so the user can know which characters he can change and which he can't, ex mask aaa-9999 will be presented to user as `___-____`.
-The default placeholder is `_`, but you can change it using the `Placeholder` property.
+The default placeholder is `_`, but you can change it using the `MaskPlaceholder` property.

 You can escape variable by using `\` (eg. the mask `+\964` will be presented to the user as `+964`).
 This way, the `9` in the mask is treated as a fixed character, not as a variable.
 If you needed `\` in the mask then you can write it as `\\` (eg. `99\\99\\9999` will be presented to the user as `__\__\__`).